Translation - Japanese: PSoC® の USB Audio Class サポート - KBA93271 - Community Translated (JA)

 Does the PSoC® family of devices support the USB Audio Class?
 If so, are there any example projects that can be used as a reference?

-All PSoC 3 and PSoC 5LP devices that are USB capable support the USB Audio Class and conform to it as a slave device.
-Additionally, PSoC Creator™ supports the USB Audio Class by default.
-The potential applications for USB audio are quite large and at the moment, Cypress provides a limited number of example projects for reference.
-Two of the available example projects are included with PSoC Creator: USB_MIDI and USB_AUDIO.
-These projects can be obtained using the Find Example Project window, accessed via either the PSoC Creator Tool Bar (File > Example Project) or the PSoC Creator Start Page.
+All PSoC 3, PSoC 5LP, PSoC 4200L, and PSoC 6 family devices that are USB-capable, support the USB Audio Class.
+Additionally, PSoC Creator™ supports the USB Audio Class, by default.
+The potential applications for USB audio are quite large and currently a limited number of example projects are provided for reference.
+Two of the available example projects, USB_MIDI and USB_AUDIO, are included with PSoC Creator.
+You can obtain these projects using the Code Example window, accessed from either the PSoC Creator menu (File > Code Example) or the PSoC Creator Start Page.

 Figure 1.
-Find Example Project Window
+Find Example Project Window in PSoC Creator

-These three examples should provide the fundamental framework needed to develop a broad range of audio applications using isochronous (ISO) endpoints.
-In conjunction with these examples, you can use information provided in the Universal Serial Bus Device Class Definition for Audio Devices, provided by the USB Implementers Forum (USB-IF), to develop additional audio applications.
+These code examples should provide the fundamental framework needed to develop a broad range of audio applications using isochronous (ISO) endpoints.
+In conjunction with these examples, you can use the information provided in the Universal Serial Bus Device Class Definition for Audio Devices, provided by the USB Implementers Forum (USB-IF), to develop additional audio applications.

 Note that Microsoft Windows 2000/XP and beyond are released with built-in Audio Class Drivers.
 No additional drivers need to be provided by the end-user.
 For additional information on USB descriptors and ISO endpoints, see the following application notes or contact Technical Support: